jaketimm/Business-Website-Template---No-CMS/blog/how-does-the-built-in-cms-work.md

 image: pexels-pixabay-262508.jpg
 imageAlt: Blog
 ---
 This is a step by step overview of how the CMS system works.

+## Step 1:

+You will be sent an invite to register your email with the website.
+Once registered, the login site looks like this.